Tebs-Lab/intro-to-deep-learning/02-training-and-regularization-tactics/readme.md

-# Training and Regularization Tactics
+# Class 2: Training and Regularization Tactics

 Despite what you’ve heard, neural networks are not a panacea to every AI problem.
 They certainly provide advantages over other AI and ML tactics, such as reducing the need for feature engineering and capturing complex relationships in high dimensional data.
 They also have weaknesses such as huge data and computational resource requirements, lack of interpretability, and risk of overfitting.